mardiros/jeepito/docs/source/user/cookbook/06-eventstream.rst

 work and this code can't be added anytime we create a repository implementation.
 The messaging part for the bus are handled by the service layers.

-Before entering the next subject, note that our initial test ``test_register_book`` can also be updated to test that the unit of work will received the message before processing it.
+Lastly, note that our initial test ``test_register_book`` can also be updated to test that the unit of work will received the message before processing it.
 This tests directly call the message bus handler and bypass the bus.

 .. literalinclude:: 06_eventstream_05.py